ambrosus/ambrosus-node/docs/introduction.md

 Content of the proper entitiy is signed by the creator. `createdBy` stores information about who creator is in form of ethereum compatible address.
 Signature is ethereum compatible signature with private key.

 ## Permissions
 All `idData` of every entity is always publically available.
-Entity creator can, however, can define `accessLevel`, required to access `data` field.
+Entity creator can however define `accessLevel`, required to access `data` field.
  * If access level equals `0` it means entity `data` is publically available.
  * If access level is greater than `0` it means entity `data` is only available to users registered with given node and with adequate `accessLevel` (e.g.m you need to have permission level 3 to access data on `accessLevel` 1, 2, 3).